debpalash/debpalash/README.md

-Howdy, I'm Palash

 I like good software, trying to build sometimes and mostly getting amazed what other are building.
-While when not "vibe-directing" ai agents to write programs, mostly reading about systems..
+While when not coding/"vibe-directing" ai agents to get things well working, i'm mostly reading about systems...

-Contact
+Contact: Not an AI

-hi [@] palash.dev
+-- hi [@] palash.dev